-Now is a great time to scout for Palmer amaranth (Amaranthus palmeri) in Iowa crop fields.
-As of late 2018, this species had been identified in over half of Iowa’s 99 counties.
-While new identifications have waned since the widespread introductions in 2016, Palmer amaranth is a species to watch out for in virtually any Iowa crop field.
+This is the time of year to begin scouting for Palmer amaranth (Amaranthus palmeri) in Iowa crop fields.
+While Palmer amaranth has been identified in more than half of Iowa’s counties, new identifications have waned since the widespread introductions in 2016.
+Palmer amaranth is still a species to watch out for in every Iowa crop field.
+Minnesota recently reported finding the weed in a county previously not known to have infestations – thus the weed is still on the move.
 A native of the American southwest, Palmer amaranth is more competitive than common waterhemp (Amaranthus tuberculatus), a pigweed native to Iowa.
-Both species are known for fast development of herbicide resistance, prolific seed production (>500,000 seeds/plant possible), and prolonged emergence.
+Both species are known for fast development of herbicide resistance, prolific seed production (>500,000 seeds possible), and prolonged emergence.

-Palmer amaranth and waterhemp lack pubescence (hair) on plant parts like stems, petioles, and leaves, while other common amaranth (pigweed) species have hair on stems and/or leaves.
+Palmer amaranth and waterhemp lack pubescence (hair) on stems and leaves, while other common amaranth (pigweed) species have hair on stems or leaves.
 Early in the growing season, Palmer amaranth is difficult to differentiate from waterhemp due to the high variability in both species.
-Leaves on Palmer amaranth often have a petiole that is longer than the leaf blade, this is the most reliable vegetative trait to differentiate the two species (Figure 1).
+Leaves on Palmer amaranth often have a petiole longer than the leaf blade, this is the most reliable vegetative trait to differentiate the two species.
 Leaves on Palmer amaranth are often clustered tightly at the top of the plant.
-People often observe Palmer amaranth as a denser-canopied weed as well (Figure 2).
+Palmer amaranth often has a denser canopy than waterhemp (Figure 2).

-Once they flower, Palmer amaranth and waterhemp produce male and female flowers on separate plants.
-Identifying males from females should be relatively simple due to the small, black seed produced by female flowers or the presence of pollen on male plants.
-Female Palmer amaranth are easy to distinguish from waterhemp due to their long, sharp bracts (Figure 3) surrounding the flowers on tall terminal inflorescences (Figure 4).
-If you discover this weed, steps should be taken to remove all plants to prevent seed production.
+Palmer amaranth and waterhemp produce male and female flowers on separate plants.
+Identifying males from females should be relatively simple due to the small, black seed produced by female flowers and the presence of pollen on male plants.
+Female Palmer amaranth are easy to distinguish from waterhemp due to long, sharp bracts (Figure 3) surrounding the flowers (Figure 4).
+If you discover this weed, steps should be taken to remove all female plants to prevent seed production.

 Continued vigilance is imperative to slow the speed with which Palmer amaranth invades our state.
 If you observe a plant that you think may be Palmer amaranth, please don’t hesitate to contact Bob Hartzler at 515-294-1164 or email@example.com or Meaghan Anderson at 319-331-0058 or firstname.lastname@example.org.